webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 A minimal reproduce scenario allows us to quickly confirm a bug (or point out config problems) as well as confirm that we are fixing the right problem.

-We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.
+We will be insisting on a minimal reproduction scenario in order to save the maintainers' time and ultimately be able to fix more bugs.
+We understand that sometimes it might be hard to extract essential bits of code from a larger codebase, but we really need to isolate the problem before we can fix it.

-Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that doesn't have enough info to be reproduced.
+Unfortunately, we are unable to investigate or fix bugs without a minimal reproduction, so if we don't hear back from you, we may have to close an issue that doesn't have enough info to be reproduced.

 ## <a name="feature"></a> Feature Requests?

-You can _request_ a new feature by creating an issue on Github.
+You can _request_ a new feature by creating an issue on GitHub.

-If you would like to _implement_ a new feature, please submit an issue with a proposal for your work `first`, to be sure that particular makes sense for the project.
+If you would like to _implement_ a new feature yourself, please **first submit an issue** with a proposal to ensure the idea aligns with the goals of the project.

 ## <a name="submit-pr"></a> Pull Request Submission Guidelines

 Before you submit your Pull Request (PR) consider the following guidelines:

-- Search Github for an open or closed PR that relates to your submission.
-You don't want to duplicate effort.
+- Search GitHub for an open or closed PR related to your submission to avoid duplicating effort.
 - Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
-Adherence to these conventions is necessary because release notes are automatically generated from these messages.
+This is important because release notes are automatically generated from these messages.
-- Fill out our `Pull Request Template`.
-Your pull request will not be considered if it is ignored.
+- Complete the `Pull Request Template`.
+Pull requests that ignore the template will not be reviewed.
-- Please sign the `Contributor License Agreement (CLA)` when a pull request is opened.
-We cannot accept your pull request without this.
-Make sure you sign with the primary email address associated with your local / github account.
+- Please sign the `Contributor License Agreement (CLA)` when you open your pull request.
+We cannot accept your contribution without it.
+Be sure to sign using the primary email address associated with your local and GitHub account.

 ## <a name="commit"></a> Webpack Contrib Commit Conventions